 The Life and Times of Reuben E. Fenton By Noah Storer

-Fenton was born on the Fourth of July, 1819, in the Town of Carroll.
-He was the youngest son of George Washington Fenton and Elsie Owen.
+Reuben Eaton Fenton, the youngest son of George Washington Fenton and Elsie Owen, was born on the Fourth of July, 1819, in the Town of Carroll.
 The family lived in what was variously described as a frame house or a log cabin between Frewsburg and Fentonville.
 The Fenton properties were extensive, and although G.W.
 Fenton was often described as owning a farm, it is unlikely that he was a farmer as, apart from probably a family cow and a couple of chickens, the former teacher ran a general store in Frewsburg.
 Almost all of the property was covered in forest and the area probably looked much as it does today.

 He spent his first years of school in an old log schoolhouse in his district.
 When he was fifteen he went away to school in College Hill, Ohio.
 A year later, he returned to Chautauqua County and attended Fredonia Academy for two terms.
 He left Fredonia because of poor health and spent some time traveling around the Ohio area.
 For six months, he taught school near Cincinnati and then returned to Chautauqua County.
 At the age of seventeen, Reuben entered the law offices of the Waite Brothers in Jamestown to study law.
 He also taught at the Jamestown Academy.
 He was forced to discontinue his studies, however, when his father’s business failed during the Panic of 1837, and the ensuing economic depression.
 Reuben and his brother, George W. Jr., bought the store from their father, settled with his creditors, and operated the store successfully for several years.